 More Severe Penalties for Domestic Violence Charges

-In Oklahoma domestic assault and battery on a first offense in most circumstances is a misdemeanor punishable by a jail term of up to 1 year, a fine of up to $5,000 or both.
-By comparison, misdemeanor assault and battery against a person outside domestic relationship would mean a maxium 90 days in jail, $1000 fine or both.
+In Oklahoma domestic assault and battery on a first offense in most circumstances is a misdemeanor punishable by a jail term of up to a year, a fine of up to $5,000 or both.
+By comparison, misdemeanor assault and battery against a person outside domestic relationship would mean a maximum of 90 days in jail, a $1,000 fine, or both.

 Individuals convicted of any misdemeanor or felony involving domestic violence are also permanently prohibited by federal law from possessing firearms.
 18 U.S.C. § 922(g)(9) Although Oklahoma domestic protective orders ban possession of firearms, individuals subject to domestic protective orders can also be prosecuted under federal law for possession of firearms.

 For purposes of criminal prosecution in assault and battery cases, Oklahoma provides enhanced charges and more severe penalties when an act of violence involves: